Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-TW/build-protocol-info.md

 ---
 id: build-protocol-info
-title: AXIASolar Protocol Information
+title: AXIA Protocol Information
-sidebar_label: AXIASolar Protocol
+sidebar_label: AXIA Protocol
 ---

-This page serves as a high-level introduction to the AXIASolar protocol with terminology that may be specific to AXIASolar, notable differences to other chains that you may have worked with, and practical information for dealing with the chain.
+This page serves as a high-level introduction to the AXIA protocol with terminology that may be specific to AXIA, notable differences to other chains that you may have worked with, and practical information for dealing with the chain.

 ## Tokens

 - **Token decimals:**
-  - AXIASolar (SOLAR): 10
+  - AXIA (AXC): 10
   - AXIALunar (LUNAR): 12
 - **Base unit:** "Planck"
 - **Balance type:** [`u128`](https://doc.rust-lang.org/std/u128/index.html)

 ### Redenomination

-AXIASolar conducted a poll, which ended on 27 July 2020 (block 888,888), in which the stakeholders decided to redenominate the SOLAR token.
-The redenomination does not change the number of base units (called "plancks" in AXIASolar) in the network.
-The only change is that a single SOLAR token will be 1e10 plancks instead of the original 1e12 plancks.
-See the AXIASolar blog posts explaining the [details](https://medium.com/axiacoin.network/the-first-axiasolar-vote-1fc1b8bd357b) and the [results](https://medium.com/axiacoin.network/the-results-are-in-8f6b1ca2a4e6) of the vote.
+AXIA conducted a poll, which ended on 27 July 2020 (block 888,888), in which the stakeholders decided to redenominate the AXC token.
+The redenomination does not change the number of base units (called "plancks" in AXIA) in the network.
+The only change is that a single AXC token will be 1e10 plancks instead of the original 1e12 plancks.
+See the AXIA blog posts explaining the [details](https://medium.com/AXIA.network/the-first-AXIA-vote-1fc1b8bd357b) and the [results](https://medium.com/AXIA.network/the-results-are-in-8f6b1ca2a4e6) of the vote.

 The redenomination took effect 72 hours after transfers were enabled, at block 1,248,326, which occurred at approximately 16:50 UTC on 21 Aug 2020.

 ## Addresses

-In AXIASolar (and most Substrate chains), user accounts are identified by a 32-byte (256-bit) `AccountId`.
+In AXIA (and most Substrate chains), user accounts are identified by a 32-byte (256-bit) `AccountId`.
 This is simply the public key for the cryptography used by Substrate.

-AXIASolar (and Substrate) use the SS58 address format.
+AXIA (and Substrate) use the SS58 address format.
 This is a broad "meta-format" designed to handle many different cryptographies and chains.
 It has much in common with Bitcoin's Base58Check format such as a version prefix, a hash-based checksum suffix, and base-58 encoding.

 See the [SS58 page](<https://github.com/axia-tech/substrate/wiki/External-Address-Format-(SS58)>) in the Substrate wiki for encoding information and a more comprehensive list of network prefixes.

 Relevant SS58 prefixes for this guide:

-- AXIASolar: 0
+- AXIA: 0
 - AXIALunar: 2
 - AlphaNet: 42

 ### Cryptography

-AXIASolar supports the following [cryptographic](learn-cryptography) key pairs and signing algorithms:
+AXIA supports the following [cryptographic](learn-cryptography) key pairs and signing algorithms:

 - Ed25519
 - Sr25519 - Schnorr signatures on the Ristretto group